MicrosoftDocs/azure-devops-docs/docs/boards/queries/about-managed-queries.md

 [!INCLUDE [temp](../includes/version-all.md)]

 List bugs, user stories, or other work items based on field criteria you specify using queries.
 You can then review these lists with your team, triage work, or perform bulk work item updates.
-In addition to managed queries, the ad hoc or semantic search tool provides some overlapping and different functionality worth exploring.
+In addition to managed queries, the semantic search tool provides some overlapping and different functionality worth exploring.

 ## Supported query features